 In most cases, I think WLANs will do well with 1G bps to each 11ac access point, unless you have a room full of 11ac laptops all doing HD video.

 The bottom line is that 11ac is complicated.
-It's easy for the WLAN industry to simply tell us all to run new Etherchannels for each new AP, but that puts a lot of cost and burden on the customer for promises that have yet to be proved.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+It's easy for the WLAN industry to simply tell us all to run new Etherchannels for each new AP, but that puts a lot of cost and burden on the customer for promises that have yet to be proved.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio